aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/vba-project/check-if-vba-project-in-a-workbook-is-signed/_index.md

 ## **Check if VBA project in a Workbook is Signed in C++**

 The following code loads the workbook and checks if its VBA project is signed using [**Workbook.VbaProject.IsSigned**](https://reference.aspose.com/cells/go-cpp/vbaproject/issigned/) property.
-The property will return **true** if the project is signed otherwise it will return **false**.
+The property will return **true** if the project is signed, otherwise it will return **false**.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-CheckIfVbaProjectInAWorkbookIsSigned.go" >}}